-The extensive data and results now available for the first-generation DreamStation devices indicate that the occurrence of visible foam degradation is low and volatile organic compounds and particulate emissions related to foam degradation are within the applicable safety limits.
+The extensive data and results now available for the first-generation DreamStation, System One and DreamStation Go devices indicate that the occurrence of visible foam degradation is low and volatile organic compounds and particulate emissions related to foam degradation are within the applicable safety limit.

-The new results indicate that exposure to particulate matter (PM) emissions from degraded foam in DreamStation devices, including potential respirable and non-respirable particulates, is unlikely to result in an appreciable harm to health in patients, and that the exposure to volatile organic compound emissions (VOCs) is not anticipated to result in long-term health consequences for patients.
+The results indicate that exposure to particulate matter (PM) emissions from degraded foam in DreamStation, System One and DreamStation Go devices, including potential respirable and non-respirable particulates, is unlikely to result in an appreciable harm to health in patients, and that the exposure to volatile organic compound emissions (VOCs) is not anticipated to result in long-term health consequences for patients.
+The tests and analyses have now also been completed for System One and DreamStation Go devices that have been exposed to ozone cleaning.
+Exposure to VOCs or particulate matter from these devices is not expected to result in appreciable harm to health in patients.